DIY Repairing Drywall Water Damage

 Let the mud set for about an hour and scrape off any protrusions using the joint knife.
 Don't try to completely smooth out the surface here, just knock off any peaks or ridges in the mud.
 When the edges of the repair turn white, lightly sand there.
 Brush off the dust and wipe the surface with a damp rag to remove any joint compound residue.

-Apply a thick coat of mud over the patch, overlapping the edges of the floated coat.
-Skim the excess mud off using the joint knife held at about 30°.
-Make parallel strokes across the patch in the same direction as the float coat, using firm pressure with the knife.
+Apply a thick coat of mud over the patch, overlapping the edges of the previous coat.
+Immediately skim the excess mud off using the joint knife held at about 30°.
+Make parallel strokes across the patch using firm pressure with the knife.
 Ignore any ridges left by the edge of the blade, you will scrape them off when the mud sets.

-Skim each coat in the opposite direction of the one before.
-If you skimmed the first coat with vertical strokes, apply the next with horizontal strokes.
-Reverse skimming like this with each subsequent application will help eliminate any ripples or uneven surface.
+With each coat, skim in the opposite direction of the one before.
+If you skimmed vertically, apply the next with horizontal strokes.
+Reversing direction like this with each application will help eliminate any ripples or uneven surface.

 Always overlap the edges of the previous coat of mud and skim the mud out as thin as possible around the perimeter to make final sanding easier.
-If necessary, sand the dry mud at the edges between coats to avoid a build up.
-Allow the final coat of mud to set and dry for an hour or more before final sanding.
+Allow the final coat of mud to set and dry completely before final sanding.

 Sanding the Patch